divyagandhi01/divyagandhi01/README.md

 * I'm a wannabe artist at my craft- never perfect, only reasonably good.
 Perseverance and solving simple problems keeps me employed.
 * English isn't my first language.
 I grew up in India, learnt Brit English and watched American TV.
 * I requested Profile READMEs feature on twitter and got a shout-out during github all-hands.
 That was also my first all-hands as GitHub employee.
 * Auth and identity are the only solved problems in tech.
 You can't say "it-depends" when you're presented with a valid jwt.
 My household is full of more such token trash talk.
-My partner is an IC in AAD STS.

 ### What’s the best way to communicate with me (inside GitHub)?